josip2312/jivancic-blog/posts/standing-out-in-your-field.md

 Having effective social skills will most definitely make you more capable in almost all aspects of a particular career.

 For example, your suggestions and proposed solutions will be taken into consideration.
 You will be better able to convey information to others, and things will get done more quickly.
 This is because it will be easier to agree about who does what and so on.

+Another point is that you will be better able to discuss and negotiate your salary, as well as the general satisfaction with your current position.

 ### Conclusion